EB-1A Visa Guide: Everything You Need to Know About the EB-1A Visa

-The EB1A visa may be suitable for individuals with extraordinary abilities in the arts, sciences, business, education, or athletics.
+The EB-1A immigrant visa may be suitable for individuals with extraordinary ability in the sciences, arts, education, business, or athletics.

-With an EB1A visa, you can get your green card without a job offer from a US company.
-And, because the EB-1A is eligible for premium processing, USCIS will take action on the Form I-140 within 15 calendar days.
+With an EB-1A visa, you can get your green card without a job offer from a US company.
+And, because the EB-1A is eligible for premium processing, USCIS will take adjudicative action (such as approval, denial, or a request for evidence) on the Form I-140 within 15 calendar days.
 (Premium processing does not expedite Form I-485, consular processing, or visa availability.)

-If you have any questions about the EB1A visa, email me directly at contact@ashoorilaw.com.
-My team and I would be happy to help you prepare and pursue your EB-1A case.
+If you have any questions about the EB-1A visa, email me directly at contact@ashoorilaw.com.
+My team and I would be happy to discuss your case in a consultation.

 Overview: